ChristianPalmiero/DHT11-Controller/README.md

    | led[3] |  D18 | LVCMOS33 |

 </center>
-The synthesis result are in syn/top_wrapper.bit, a binary file that is used by the Zynq core to configure the programmable logic.
-The result is a boot image: syn/boot.bin.
+The synthesis result is a boot image: syn/Standalone/boot.bin.
-Two important reports have also been produced: the resources usage report (syn/top_wrapper_utilization_placed.rpt);
+Two important reports have also been produced: the resources usage report (syn/Standalone/top_wrapper_utilization_placed.rpt);
-the timing report (syn/top_wrapper_timing_summary_routed.rpt).
+the timing report (syn/Standalone/top_wrapper_timing_summary_routed.rpt).

 ## Experiments on the Zybo
 An experiment in the EURECOM Campus Room 104 has been executed on July, 7th.
-The following pictures and data show the temperature and humidity measurements.
+The following pictures and data refer to temperature and humidity measurements.
 ### Temperature
 * Integer part: 00011001 -> 25°C
 ![alt text][T1]